Grinding

 • Listen for liner bolt loosening or unusual impact noise

-• Check girth gear and pinion contact pattern plus lubrication coverage
+• Check girth gear and pinion contact pattern plus lubrication coverage at the maker's stated interval

 • Verify classifier or cyclone cut size has not drifted